 Norilsk Nickel provided us with several test lengths of the Starplast MF for further analysis here at Kirkel.
 Nearing conclusion of these rope examinations, the Norilsk Nickel engineers and employees of the in-house test laboratory were invited to Kirkel.
 We shared with the visitors the test results that had already been completed and dismantled a test sample, wire by wire, in their presence.
-The inspection revealed a rope whose condition can be described as almost new, even though the test sample was due to excessive lubrication. selected from the most severe stressed zone on the rope.
-In the end, we were able to not only confirm the prom- supplier of flat ropes (as balance or tail ropes), manufacised and expected rope service life, but also convinced the customer to use our product forthwith, due to the excellent condition of the rope after the period of service and, above all, the extra margin of safety and reserve strength towards the end of life.
+The inspection revealed a rope whose condition can be described as almost new, even though the test sample was selected from the most severe stressed zone on the rope.
+In the end, we were able to not only confirm the promised and expected rope service life, but also convinced the customer to use our product forthwith, due to the excellent condition of the rope after the period of service and, above all, the extra margin of safety and reserve strength towards the end of life.